orill/orill/docs/techfeatures.rst

 ORILL uses Python dictionaries, Numpy arrays and Scipy sparse matrix before hard computation.
 Nuclide names are translated in ZAAAm numbers, like 'Am-242m' in 952421, or 'He-4' in 20040.
-N nuclides in a dataset are sorted on an index [0,1,...,N-1].
+N nuclides in a computed dataset are sorted on an index [0,1,...,N-1].
-The dataset is computed at the beginning: it depends on the problem and on the computation depth into chains (set by the user).
+The dataset is setteld at the beginning: it depends on the problem and on the computation depth into chains (set by the user).
 The pure decay matrix is pre-computed since values are independent of neutron flux.